 Description of the Law

 If you are caught driving without a license in Virginia, the state can impose harsh fines or even jail time.
 Virginia Code section §46.2-300 states that it is illegal to operate a motor vehicle on any road or highway within the Commonwealth unless the vehicle operator has applied for a license, passed all relevant examinations, and has been issued a driver's license.
 Additionally, the license must be valid.
-Many drivers convicted of driving without a license aren't even aware they are committing a crime until they are pulled over for an unrelated offense, such as failing to signal a turn, Speeding, or not wearing their seat belt.
+Many drivers convicted of driving without a license aren't even aware they are committing a crime until they are pulled over for an unrelated offense, such as Reckless Driving by Speed, simple Speeding, or failure to obey a highway sign.

 Penalties for Driving Without a License in Virginia